rohitmalhotra1420/estokkyam/README.md

 # Getting Started
 - OS:<br/>
   Mac, Linux, Windows<br/>
-    \*This project is best suited for MacOS.
+    \*This project works best on macOS.
+If you encounter any problems while using other operating systems, please contact the administrator.
 - Prerequirements:<br/>
   Node v20.x.x, Google Chrome
 - Installing Dependecies:<br/>